Merck/pmpo/README.md

 Scott Arne Johnson <scott.johnson6@merck.com>

-From the original source code used in the paper by Hakan Gunaydin.
+Rewritten and tested against the original source code used in the paper by Hakan Gunaydin.

 ## Usage